Soorts-Hossegor: History

 The history of the town and inhabited area originated in the 11th century with the town of Soorts.
-The local church was built in the 14th century as a costal path to Santiago de Compostela, in Spain.
+The local church was built in the 14th century as a coastal path to Santiago de Compostela, in Spain.
 And, Bielle farm, the town's oldest building was constructed at that time.

 In the 19th century, the town of Soorts began its transformation into a local hub.
 Starting in 1869, with the digging of the Hossegor pond canal towards the sea, which is 99 hectares in size today.
 Then in 1913, a stone bridge was constructed, connecting the ponds and lake.
 On April 1 of that year, thanks to an increase in tourism, the local government decided to add the name of Hossegor to the town of Soorts, thus creating Soorts-Hossegor, as it's known today.
 Some noteworthy visitors early to Soorts-Hossegor have included J.H.
 Rosny in 1903 and Paul Margueritte in 1909.
 Other personalities later joined them, like Charles Derennes in 1913, then Maxime Leroy, Gaston Chérau, Pierre Benoit, Tristan Dereme and Leon Blum in 1920.

 In 1923, the seaside town was connected via railway for the first time, and the town became known as a seaside resort.
 Then between 1929-1939, the area was transformed into the town and seaside resort it is today.
 Under the leadership of 5 French architects, (Note: All the architects were; David Chabas, Henri Godbarge, Louis and Benjamin Gomez, Mathias, Morhardt, Serge Barranx, Jean Prévost or even Sébastien Japrisot, Françoise Sagan.) there was the construction of around 400 villas (183 today), hotels, a golf course.
 Also, the Place des Landis, built in 1928, by the Gomez brothers, the 1km beachfront pedestrian esplanade was built in the art deco style.
 The construction of homes and businesses were in a Basque-Landes architectural style unique to the area.
 The town was mostly developed during the interwar period and considered a part of the neo-Basque regionalist movement.
 Also, the sports casino was built in the years of 1927-1931, in the same local Basque-Landes style.
 Many hotels were built at that time, such as Les Hortensias du Lac, a four-star luxury hotel with an extraordinary view of the marine lake, and the Mercedes, a three-star hotel near the city center overlooking the canal.

-Development continued in Hoessgor after the art-deco era.
+Development continued in Hossegor after the art-deco era.
 A small industrial park was built, with the relocation of the headquarters of the European branch of the surf brand Rip Curl to the area in 1980, today followed by the HQ's for the surf companies Quiksilver, Billabong and Rusty.